soumitra1854/docker-tutorials-and-projects/docker-tut-nana/readme.md

 1. **Create `server.js`**: A basic Node.js server application.
 2. **Dockerfile**: Define the Docker image with necessary dependencies.
 3. **Build Docker Image**: Use the Dockerfile to build the image.
-4. **Run Container**: Test the application by running the Docker container and mapping the ports.
+4. **Run Container**: Test the application by running the Docker container with appropriate port mappings. (port no. 3000 is used for this application)

 By following this tutorial, you will learn the basics of Docker and how to containerize a Node.js application.